valist-io/web3-game-assets-tut/docs/token-gating-an-asset/README.md

 ![add-auth-scene](img/add-auth-scene.png)

-Now for the final step, we just have to set the web3Template as our WebGL template for our build. to do this we can click `Player Settings` and then navigate to the `Resolution and Presentation` section where all we have to do is click the `Web3Template`.
+Now for the final step, we just have to set the web3Template as our WebGL template for our build.
+To do this we can click `Player Settings` and then navigate to the `Resolution and Presentation` section where all we have to do is click the `Web3Template`.

 ![update-webgl-template](img/update-webgl-template.png)